kaden103/Python-projects/README.md

 #### Video URL: <https://youtu.be/a82zQquSlGc>
 ## Game overview

-## The user goes 1v1 against the AI to get three hits before being hit three times themself.
-The player gets one shot and then there is a cool down period until their shot hits the end of the screen.
-SpiderMan has two movement options that are left and right.
-This allows the users to dodge the incoming attacks from Green_Goblin while trying to land hits of their own.
-Green Gobling will move unpredictably while dropping attacks to add a challange.
-These attacks are pumkins.
-Both Spider-Man and Green_Goblin have three lives.
-Each time a playe is hit by one of these attacks they will lose a life.
-Lifes are represented in the top left and right of each screen.
-The player should make sure to not get hit before running out of hearts.
+## The user goes 1v1 against the AI to get three hits before being hit three times themselves.
+The player gets one shot and then there is a cooldown period until their shot reaches the end of the screen.
+Spider-Man has two movement options: left and right.
+This allows the user to dodge incoming attacks from Green Goblin while attempting to land hits.
+Green Goblin will move unpredictably while dropping attacks to add a challenge.
+These attacks are pumpkins.
+Both Spider-Man and Green Goblin have three lives.
+Each time a player is hit by one of these attacks, they will lose a life.
+Lives are represented in the top left and right of each screen.
+The player should ensure they do not get hit before running out of hearts.

 ## Features
 - *Life System*: represented in the top left and top right corners of the screen